schumannl00/Segment_App/README.md

 # nnUNet Segmentation App

 A GUI-based application for medical image segmentation using the nnUNet framework, supporting DICOM to NIfTI conversion, automatic segmentation with pre-trained models, and STL export for 3D printing or further analysis.
+We developed it as an on-site tool that requires no technical background.
+It is tested on Windows, designed for a workstation setup for either coworkers or medical personnel who need models/masks for studies.
+Pre-trained models might be shared in the future.
+Places where best to add customizable changes to suit specific needs are given below.
 ## Overview

 This tool provides an end-to-end pipeline for medical image segmentation: